brian054/FileTransferApplication/README.md

    from the client.

-   The server program uses a constant variable to set the IP address, therefore you can run this program on one machine, and the client program on another machine to send data between computers.
+   The server program uses a constant variable to set the IP address, therefore you can run this program on one machine, and the client program on another machine given you are both connected to the same network.

 ##  Client:
    The client program connects to the server, sends the file name to the server, and then sends